ALANVF/Red.js-haxe/README.md

+Note: this repository is no longer needed, as it has been moved back to the main [Red.js repo](https://github.com/ALANVF/Red.js).

 # Red.js (Haxe)

 This is a temporary repository that will be used while Red.js' source is being converted from TypeScript to Haxe.